 The common definition is "the ability to exert a force against a resistance".
-The strength needed for a sprinter to explode from the blocks is different to the strength needed by a weight lifter to lift a 200kg barbell.
-This therefore implies that there are different types of strength.
+The strength needed for a sprinter to explode from the blocks is different from the strength needed by a weightlifter to lift a 200kg barbell.
+This implies that there are different types of strength.

 What are the classifications of strength?